infong/ServerStatus/README.md

 ============

 1. Create a database with a user.
 2. Import the servers.sql file in in the /sql/ folder, to populate the database.
+Or just use sqlite file in /sql/servers.template.db
 3. Configure /config.php with the database and user information.
 4. Copy uptime.php to any server you want to monitor.
 This needs to be publicly accessible.
 5. Insert an entry into the database.